cmderdev/cmder/README.md

 3. Delete the `[cmder_root]/vendor` folder.
 4. Extract the new `cmder.zip` or `cmder_mini.zip` into `[cmder_root]/` overwriting all files when prompted.

-If you do not have a `[cmder_root]/config/user-conemu.xml` follow the below process:
+If you do not have a `[cmder_root]/config/user-conemu.xml`, you are running an older version of cmder, follow the below process:

 1. Exit all Cmder sessions and backup `[cmder_root]/vendor/conemu-maximus5/conemu.xml` to `[cmder_root]/config/user-conemu.xml`.